rails/rails/guides/source/action_mailer_basics.md

 ====================

-This guide provides you with all you need to get started in sending emails from and to your application, and many internals of Action Mailer.
+This guide provides you with all you need to get started in sending emails from your application, and many internals of Action Mailer.
 It also covers how to test your mailers.

 After reading this guide, you will know: